 Rebirth of Dialogue

-These are dialogs–not monologues.
-Their hosts seek out spirited discussion partners with whom they disagree on fundamental issues.
+These are dialogs–and discussions–not monologues.
+Their hosts seek out spirited discussion partners with whom they often disagree on fundamental issues.
 They try, through dialog, to understand the other and to discover what’s shared, not just what’s contentious.

 This colloquy will depend mostly on dialogues that participants review using podcasts and YouTube.
-There will be little or no expectation of reading, but about 90 minutes per week of audio preparation.
+There will be little or no expectation of reading, but about 90 minutes per week of watching and listening is what we expect.
 Participants should listen to the week’s dialogues, and email discussion questions for the whole group to Peter and Mike the day before each session.
 They will curate the questions into a list for the full seminar dialogue.